-Current Community Condition: A specific and current community condition that is related to the purpose of the SEDS Program.
+Current Community Condition: A challenge or issue preventing the community from achieving its long-term community goal.
+A specific and current community condition should be related to the purpose of the ERE Program.
 The current community condition should be specific enough to provide general baseline information for the project, so that the achievement of project goals and outcomes can be used to show an enhancement in the condition described.

-Federal Share: The portion of total project costs that are paid for by federal funds, 45 CFR§75.2.
+Federal Share: The portion of total project costs that are paid by federal funds, 45 CFR §75.2.
 Financial assistance is provided by ANA in the amount of 80 percent of the approved costs of the project.
-The Commissioner of ANA may approve assistance in excess of such percentage if such action is in furtherance of the purposes of NAPA, 42 U.S.C. §2991 et seq.
+The Commissioner of ANA may approve assistance in excess of such percentage, if such action is in furtherance of the purposes of the Native American Programs Act of 1974 (NAPA), 42 U.S.C. §2991 et seq.
 See Section III.2.
 Cost Sharing or Matching for additional information on approvals of federal share in excess of 80 percent.